shijiangming1/shijiangming1.github.io/_pages/about.md

 - Reviewer for NeurIPS'24, CVPR'24, ECCV'24, ACM MM'24

 ### Journal Reviewer
-- Reviewer for TIP
+- Reviewer for IEEE Transactions on Image Processing (TIP)
-- Reviewer for TIFS
+- Reviewer for IEEE Transactions on Information Forensics and Security
-- Reviewer for Transactions on Emerging Topics in Computational Intelligence (TETCI)
+- Reviewer for IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI)